Alamofire/Alamofire/Documentation/AdvancedUsage.md

 This `requestID` is very useful when trying to map custom types associated with the original `Request` to perform custom operations inside the `RequestAdapter`.

+> This second method will become the new requirement in the next MAJOR version of Alamofire.

 ### `RequestRetrier`
 Alamofire’s `RequestRetrier` protocol allows a `Request` that encountered an `Error` while being executed to be retried.
 This includes `Error`s produced at any stage of Alamofire’s [request pipeline](#the-request-pipeline).